European Seismological Commission

 The 3rd European Conference on Earthquake Engineering and Seismology (3ECEES)

-It will be a joint event of the 17th European Conference on Earthquake Engineering and the 38th General Assembly of the ESC.
+It was a joint event of the 17th European Conference on Earthquake Engineering and the 38th General Assembly of the ESC.

 The 37th General Assembly of the ESC was held